 Being that you have an e-commerce store, some topics you might want to focus on for your testimonial interviews would be ease of the buying process, the level of customer support, and friction-less delivery and setup methods.

 Case studies allow you to promote customers’ successes in a way that pushes prospects over the edge.
 They are meant to relate to your buyer persona, so you should interview customers that most closely represent your target audience..

 4. Invest in live chat.

 Chatbots: you’ve heard about them, right?
 Well, they’re one of two ways to employ a live chat strategy.
 Depending on your business size, you can have a live person available to chat with potential customers who visit your store.

 Whether you decide to go the bot or human route, live chat will prove especially effective while people are browsing your store so they can get answers right away and when they’re in the checkout process to mitigate any objections just before buying.

 Can’t afford live chat?
 No problem A.I technology allows the bots to do wonderful things.

 5. Focus on the shopping cart.

-We discussed the reasons why people abandon their shopping cart above, and a lot of it has to do with trust of your business, in the product, or in the delivery system.
-You want to give customers every reason to want to buy from you without hesitation by confronting their objections head on.
+We discussed the reasons why people abandon their shopping cart above, and a lot of it has to do with the trust of your business, in the product, or in the delivery system.
+You want to give customers every reason to want to buy from you without hesitation by confronting their objections head-on.
 Amazon is a great example of this as it is a trusted source with a great return policy and fast delivery.